Econ 390: Internship for Economics

 Finding a Position

-While you are welcome to look for an appropriate position on your own, we encourage you to visit the Center for Career Development and Student Employment website to search for internship openings.
-Economics internship must involve the application of economics and need to be approved by the Undergraduate Advisor.
+While you are welcome to look for an appropriate position on your own, we encourage you to visit the Manoa Career Center website to search for internship openings.
+The internship can be on-campus or off-campus, paid or unpaid.
+The internship must involve the application of Economics, the Social Sciences or Business Administration, and needs to be approved by the Undergraduate Advisor.

 Enrolling in Econ 390

 Students may enroll in Econ 390 for 1-3 credit hours.
 The number of credits must be chosen in consultation with the Undergraduate Advisor.
-Students need a position, a faculty advisor, and approval from both their faculty advisor and the undergraduate chair before the beginning of class.
+The number of credits you earn depends on the hours you work.
+Roughly, each credit hour should transfer to 3 hours/week at the internship.
+Students need a position, a faculty mentor, and approval from both their faculty mentor and the Undergraduate Chair before the beginning of class.
 Students will also be asked to sign a mandatory waiver form before registering for this course.
 Students can enroll in 390 up to the regular add/drop deadline each semester.

 Two short papers are required: one at the beginning of the semester and another at the end of the semester.
 The first paper serves as your internship proposal and outlines your goals and objectives for the internship.
 This proposal is due during the second week of the semester, should be 1-3 pages long, and should describe: